SAP/openui5-docs/docs/Step_10_Property_Formatting_Using_Data_Types_9252ee4.md

 ## Step 10: Property Formatting Using Data Types

 OpenUI5 provides a set of simple data types such as `Boolean`, `Currency`, `Date` and `Float`.
 These data types can then be applied to controls in order to ensure that the value presented on the screen is formatted correctly, and, if the field is open for input, that the value entered by the user adheres to the requirements of that data type.
-We will now add a new field called *Sales to Date* of type `Currency`.
+We will now add a new field called *Sales Amount* of type `Currency`.

 ***